 In an environment awash with dry powder, where capital is often perceived by entrepreneurs as a commodity, I anticipate that higher expectations from employees, portfolio companies, and LPs will contribute to create a divide between firms and raise barriers to entry.
 Early technology adoption leaders have been spending millions annually on data acquisition only.
 I believe that we can expect that further technology adoption will lead to a shift in the budgets and resources allocated to more properly support the needs of the back / front office as well as provide the level of insight and assistance expected by portfolio companies.

 This reflection led me on a journey to identify the best resources that I could leverage to improve my professional effectiveness and efficiency.
 I spent a considerable amount of time the last few months to learn from early adopters, research new datasets, and experiment with novel tools and solutions.
-My colleagues and I have identified over 200 resources.
-Stay tuned.
-I will share in my next blog post the highlights of our findings.
+The initiative led to the identification of over 200 resources.